 If your symptoms last for more than two weeks, it’s important to seek help for depression.

 To treat depression, the team recommends therapy, medication, or a combination of both.
-However, depending on the severity of your condition and the cause of depression, they customize your plan to meet your treatment goals.
+However, depending on the severity of your condition and the cause of depression, they customise your plan to meet your treatment goals.

 Medications also benefit many people with depression.
 Antidepressants can help balance brain chemicals to relieve symptoms.
 Exploring your thoughts during therapy sessions might also benefit your mood and outlook.